Library Modules#

 import math

-After importing, access the module’s contents with dot notation:
+After importing, access the module’s contents with dot notation.
+Press Try it live to run the import and a few math calls:

 >>> import math